juhp/compare-fonts/README.md

 ## Installation

+compare-fonts is packaged for Fedora in [copr](https://copr.fedorainfracloud.org/coprs/petersen/compare-fonts/).

 On Fedora install `ghc-gi-gtk-devel` and then run `cabal install`.

-Can also build with `stack install` if your Harfbuzz not too new.
+Can also build with `stack install`.